Battle of Pwll Melyn

-The Battle of Pwll Melyn (also known as the Battle of Usk), was a battle between the Welsh and English on 5 May 1405, it was part of the Glyndŵr Rising that lasted from 1400 to 1415.
+The Battle of Pwll Melyn (also known as the Battle of Usk) was a battle between the Welsh and English on 5 May 1405.
+It was part of the Glyndŵr Rising that lasted from 1400 to 1415.
 It was the first English victory in a pitched battle during the war.
-The battle resulted in heavy casualties for the Welsh including the loss of 2 important Commanders (Owain Glyndwr's brother and eldest son).
+The battle resulted in heavy casualties for the Welsh, including two important commanders, Owain Glyndwr's brother and eldest son.

 Dating and location

 There is some confusion of the date of this battle and also its position in regard to another battle in Gwent at Grosmont.

-However R. R. Davies believes the Battle of Grosmont was in March and Pwll Melyn was in May.
+However, R. R. Davies believes the Battle of Grosmont was in March and Pwll Melyn was in May.